shikha1108/notes/technicalTerms.md

 It passes connections from one database operation to another as needed.
 In one of my service we are using Hikari connection pooling.

+### AWS
+Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
+It is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.

 ### SOLID Principles
 * It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.
 * The principles intended to make design easier, understandable.